Important Campsite Information

 The Retreat Cabin and the Honeymoon Cottage are pre-paid at the time the reservation is made.
 There is no refund for cancellation.

-The group leader should be the first to arrive and should check in first with Adams’ Pack Station and then with the host/manager upon arrival.
-This insures that up-front payment has been completed and also to receive lodging assignments and any other special information.
+The group leader should be the first to arrive and should check in first with Adams’ Pack Station who will notify the volunteer host that you are on your way.
+When arriving in Camp, check in the volunteer host.
+This insures that will shown to your cabin(s) and given an orientation or other special information.

 The camp may provide meals if specified as part of an organized event.
 A final occupancy count must be provided by the group at least 5 working days in advance of the group’s arrival date if meals will be provided.
 Food will be purchased and meals prepared in accordance with the final occupancy count.
 User group agrees to assist in the dining room maintenance and routine under the direction of the host/manager.